mberriman/BSP2024/manual/instructions.md

 ```

 <details closed>
-<summary> <- Click here to read more about the BAM and SAM file formats at your own time.</summary>
+<summary>Click here to read more about the BAM and SAM file formats</summary>

 The SAM file starts with a header section.
 All header lines begin with a ‘@’ character.